UK shares climb on boost from financial stocks, strong results | Business

 London's main indexes rose on Wednesday as financial stocks gained and strong results from companies including WH Smith lifted sentiment ahead of the U.S. Federal Reserve meeting later in the day.

-WH Smith climbed 5.7% to the top of the FTSE 250 index after the retailer's quarterly revenue surpassed pre-pandemic levels.
-The U.S. Federal Reserve is expected to announce its policy decision at 1800 GMT, with a focus on how aggressive it would be on interest rate hikes to combat decades-high inflation.
-Many fear a drastic action would risk tipping the world into recession.
+WH Smith climbed 8.5% to the top of the FTSE 250 index after the retailer's quarterly revenue surpassed pre-pandemic levels.
+The U.S. Federal Reserve is expected to announce its policy decision at 1800 GMT, with focus on how aggressive it would be on interest rate hikes to combat inflation at its highest in decades.
+Many fear drastic action would risk tipping the world into recession.

-Whitbread added 3.4% after the Premier Inn owner-reported higher first-quarter sales on a recovery in hotel stays in the UK and Germany.
-Bloomsbury Publishing jumped 5.3% after the company reported a 40% jump in annual profit.
+The Bank of England will likely raise interest rates on Thursday by 25 basis points to 1.25% and stick to those increments in coming meetings despite inflation running close to double-digits, according to a Reuters poll of economists.
+Whitbread added 6.3% after the Premier Inn owner reported higher first-quarter sales on a recovery in hotel stays in Britain and Germany.

+Bloomsbury Publishing jumped 2.2% after the company reported a 40% jump in annual profit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)